wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Bear in mind that at some point in the lifespan of this laptop you will be typing in your login password much more often than your disk encryption password, meaning the former is much more likely to eventually be caught by surveillance; for this and other reasons, I encourage you not to reuse either password/passphrase, and not to use the same one for both of these uses.
 On the subject of cameras: I've made a habit of tilting my laptop screen forward to partially cover my fingers as I type in passwords; I encourage you to do the same.
 This is only really important for disk, user, and password manager passphrases, of course: once you're logged in, you can just enter everything else using your password manager.

 After installation finishes, the installer will prompt you to reboot.
 After reboot you'll be prompted for post-install configuration.
 The defaults are fine here.
-Updates over Tor will go much slower, and (as mentioned above) aren't really necessary unless you're trying to hide the fact that you're using Qubes from your ISP (and their friends).
+In particular, you really want a USB qube.
+If you opt for updates over Tor, bear in mind that they will go much slower.
+They also (as mentioned above) aren't really necessary unless trying to hide the fact that you're using Qubes from your ISP and their associates.

 ## First Backups